toufiqksl/SpringBootFormHandler/readme.md

 Make the application executable

 Although it is possible to package this service as a traditional WAR file for deployment to an external application server, the simpler approach demonstrated below creates a standalone application.
 You package everything in a single, executable JAR file, driven by a good old Java main() method.
-Along the way, you use Spring’s support for embedding the Tomcat servlet container as the HTTP runtime, instead of deploying to an external instance.
+Along the way, you use Springâ€™s support for embedding the Tomcat servlet container as the HTTP runtime, instead of deploying to an external instance.

 src/main/java/hello/Application.java